sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 These keys will be translated to YANG paths as described in section [2.8.3](#283-db-key-to-yang-path-mapping).
 App Module's `processGet()` will be invoked for each such YANG paths and each YANg data will be pushed to the response queue one-by-one.
 This approach tends to result in Translib sending stream of smaller chunks of data.
+A `SubscribeResponse` with SyncComplete=true is pushed to the queue after data chunks are pushed.

 Once the initial data responses are complete, the `Subscribe()` function ends.
 But the notification handler will continue to run until gNMI servers sends a cancel signal (through the cannel it passed to the `Subscribe()` function) or a redis PubSub read fails.